When I work with authors who have a book launch coming up, and they’ve so far kept social media out of their life, three questions immediately arise:

 Take the long view—which is always your best bet with any social media activity.
 Let’s answer those three questions more directly.

 Do authors have to use social media?

 No. If you hate, dread, avoid, or rail against social media, don’t use it.
-There are other things you can do: write guest posts or articles for website and blogs, be a guest on podcasts or vlogs, do your own audio or video content, teach online classes, organize in-person events or signings, participate on private message boards, be a guest at book clubs, and reach out personally to people in your network through a personal email (which is always underestimated and undervalued as a marketing and promotion tool).
+There are other things you can do: write guest posts or articles for websites and blogs, be a guest on podcasts or vlogs, do your own audio or video content, teach online classes, organize in-person events or signings, participate on private message boards, be a guest at book clubs, and reach out directly to people in your network through a personal email (which is always underestimated and undervalued as a marketing and promotion tool).

 Assuming you have the funds, you can also hire someone to create and manage social media accounts for you.
 It won’t be cheap over the long run, and it may not give you much return on investment, but if it seems a “must” that you have something (because your publisher or agent says so), then hire out its care and maintenance.
 You won’t be alone in doing so.

 There isn’t a single answer to this question that works for every author.
 It depends on the work(s) you’re writing, what your strengths and interests are, and where your audience might best be engaged.

 However, Facebook is by far the biggest social media network and is considered the most important for authors of general-interest works that appeal to the traditional demographic of book buyers (adult women).
 For an author looking to reach the most people in one place, and gain excellent marketing insights and advertising opportunities, it’s hard to do better.

 - Facebook for Authors: Getting Started Guide

 - The Pros and Cons of Using a Facebook Profile But Not an Official Business Page